Matei-Ciobotaru/Telegram-IMDbot/README.md

 * requirements.txt

-  This file contains all the python libraries needed to run.
-Run the below commands to setup a python virtual environment and install the required dependencies.
+  This file contains all the python libraries needed to run the bot.

 * utils/db.py